Eric Geboers: World championships

+Honda factory team

-Suzuki's decision to withdraw their team from the Motocross World Championships at the end of the 1983 season led Geboers to sign a contract to become a member of the powerful Honda HRC factory racing team that included the reigning world champion André Malherbe as well as David Thorpe and André Vromans.
+Suzuki's decision to withdraw from the Motocross World Championships at the end of the 1983 season due to a worldwide economic recession led Geboers to sign a contract to become a member of the powerful Honda HRC factory racing team that included the reigning world champion André Malherbe as well as David Thorpe and André Vromans.
 While with the Honda team, he was given the nickname The Kid by Honda team manager Steve Whitlock due to his small stature.

-The 1984 500cc Motocross World Championship saw an elevated level of competition with Geboers facing off against his Honda teammates Malherbe and Thorpe as well as Håkan Carlqvist (Yamaha) and Georges Jobé(Kawasaki).
+The 1984 500cc Motocross World Championship saw an elevated level of competition with Geboers facing off against his Honda teammates Malherbe and Thorpe as well as Håkan Carlqvist (Yamaha) and Georges Jobé (Kawasaki).
 The 1984 500cc season is prominent for featuring all three of the previous year's world champions – Carlqvist (500cc), Jobé (250cc) and Geboers (125cc).
 While the 1984 season would be dominated by Malherbe, Jobé and Thorpe, Geboers managed to win the 500cc Dutch Grand Prix and scored three second-place results before an injury forced him to miss the last three races of the year.
 He ended the season ranked fifth in the championship.
 Geboers improved to third place in the 1985 500cc motocross world championship behind his Honda teammates Malherbe and Thorpe.

 The 1986 500cc Motocross World Championship saw the resumption of the rivalry between the three Honda teammates as well as Kawasaki's Georges Jobé in a season-long battle that wasn't decided until the final round.
 Entering the final round in Luxembourg, the four competitors were separated by only 20 points with Thorpe holding a three-point lead over Geboers in second place with Malherbe and Jobé following closely in third and fourth.
 Thorpe was able to score a second-place finish behind Jobé to clinch his second consecutive World Championship just 5 points ahead of Malherbe with Geboers finishing the season in third place as Honda swept the top three spots in the 500cc World Championship for the second consecutive year.